Goran Jelisić: Trial

-In 1999, Jelisić pleaded guilty to the charges of crimes against humanity and violating the customs of war.
+In 1999, Jelisić pleaded guilty to the charges of crimes against humanity and violating the customs of war, but not to the charge of genocide.
 He was acquitted on the charge of genocide as the court did not believe the prosecution had proved this beyond reasonable doubt.
 He was sentenced to 40 years' imprisonment.
 The same sentence was confirmed by the appeals chamber.
 The sentence was at that time the most severe given by the Hague, superseding the 20-year ruling against Duško Tadić.
 The court also suggested Jelisić receive psychiatric treatment.
 In 2001, the prosecution requested a retrial on Jelisić's dismissed charge of genocide, but an appeals court upheld his 40-year sentence.
 On 29 May 2003, Jelisić was transferred to Italy to serve the remainder of his sentence with credit for time served since his 1998 arrest.

 Jelisić's trial is considered important for setting a high standard of evidence for charges of genocide.
 Olaf Jenssen, of the University of Leicester, argued that the court set an unreasonably high standard of evidence for proving genocidal intent – so high, that even some of the perpetrators of the Holocaust would be found not guilty of genocide by court's standards.
 He was also significant for being one of only three people to admit to their crimes before the Hague tribunal (as of 2004).

 Jelisić later attended the war crimes trial of Esad Landžo, a Bosniak who committed war crimes against Serbs at the Čelebići camp.
-He provided a passionate character witness in defense of the Bosniak, noting how Landžo had aided other prisoners in the prison at The Hague.
+As a character witness, he provided a passionate defense of the Bosniak, noting how Landžo had aided other prisoners at The Hague.

 In 2017, Jelisić was denied early release.
 A second appeal for early release filed in 2021 after he had served two-thirds of his sentence was also rejected.

-Personal life

-Flowers laid for the victims of Goran Jelisić at the Zanatski Center in Brčko, May 2024.

-On 21 December 2011, his wife, Monika Karan-Ilić (aka Monika Simeunović), was detained on suspicion of having committed war crimes against non-Serbs at the Luka camp.
-A native of Brčko, she was found guilty of having participated in torture, inhumane treatment and infliction of suffering on Bosniak and Croat civilians in the Luka camp and Brčko police station between May and June 1992, when she was a teenager.
-Her sentence was reduced to two-and-a-half years of prison in 2013.
-She died on 21 August 2021 in a car accident.
+His third and last appeal for early release in August 2025 was also denied.

+Family

+He is the second child of accountant Aleksandar Jelisić and Ivanka Jelisić.
+In September 1995, he married Ana Jelisić, and in October, she gave birth to a boy, whom Goran named Aleksandar after his father.
+Ivanka Jelisić passed away on 4 June 2004.